Every Kind of Diamond Cut, Explained

 Second only to round cuts in popularity, princess cuts are a square or rectangle from the top but have a profile that looks like an inverted pyramid.
 Princess-cut diamonds emit a slightly different color than other cuts.
 The hue of other diamonds is displayed mainly in the center, but princess cuts show distinct color in the corners as well.
 Despite its current popularity, this cut has only been around since the 1960s.

 Considered sleek and modern, oval-cut diamonds are a cross between round and pear shapes.
 Similar to round cuts in terms of brilliance, oval shapes have the added bonus of making diamonds appear larger, because of their slightly elongated silhouette.
+No wonder Kate Middleton opted for this classic cut for her engagement ring.

 Featuring uniquely trimmed corners and belonging to the “brilliant cut” group (meaning their facets are designed specifically to enhance brilliance), radiant-cut diamonds are kind of a combination between emerald- and round-cut diamonds.
 Typically square-shaped, radiant diamonds look especially beautiful when placed in between other cuts.

 Cushion cuts have been around for almost 200 years, and are so named because their square cuts and rounded corners make them look kind of like pillows.
 Cushion-cut diamonds typically have impeccable brilliance and clarity, thanks to their rounded corners and larger facets.
+Need some cushion cut inspiration?
+Look no further than Meghan Markle's stunning engagement ring.
+(Well played, Harry.)

 This cut is one of the more unique options available, largely because of its large, open face and the step cut of its pavilion (the bottom part of the diamond).
 Instead of the brilliance of rounder stones, emerald-cut diamonds produce a cool hall-of-mirrors effect.
 The large, rectangular tables (the flat part on top) allow emerald cuts to also showcase the diamond’s original clarity.